 Think of SEO-friendly alt-texts

 An alt-text is a short description of your image users will see when using a screen reader or when the image doesn't load on the page.
-It describes the contents of your image file, serving for the overall on-page SEO strategy and better rankings in search engines:
+Also called image alt tags, they describe the contents of your image file, serving for the overall on-page SEO strategy and better rankings in search engines.

 Tip: Most screen readers don't see alt-texts longer than 125 characters, so optimize yours accordingly.

 Optimize page title and description